 - Where appropriate we will allocate Pupil Premium funding to wider groups of pupils, including those from 'Just About Managing' families.

 - We recognise that every Pupil Premium child is different and that family circumstances can often change, this means that the actions put in place by the school will vary for different pupils, or the same pupil at different times in their school life.

-Pupil Premium funding is used to provide additional support including:
+Pupil Premium funding is used to provide additional support which can include:

-- Delivery of reading, writing, maths and spelling interventions
+- Delivery of reading, writing, maths and spelling targeted support

 - Specific Phonics intervention

 - Pre-teach to particular groups of children

 - Specific admin time linked to Pupil Premium family support